UnBArqDsw2020-2/2020.2_G7_gXchange_DOCS/docs/requisitos/questionario.md

 ## Resultado do questionário

-Essas foram as respostas obtidas após no final.
+Essas foram as respostas obtidas do questionário após as 73 respostas, ao todo.

 ### Questão 1